Product Design

 Some users wanted more causal interactions, some wanted something more serious, and some users were in-between.

-As in all relationships, communication is key 🔑, and we wanted to give users an easy way to communicate their preferences.
+As in all relationships, communication is key 🔑, and we wanted to equip users with the tools to communicate their preferences.

 To support a more intentional approach to dating, we introduced the Loveprint and Relationship Readiness assessments, two assesments that users take during the onboarding flow to determine their dating preferences.